PROFINET growth continues to accelerate year over year across all industry verticals. Read about the technology below that fuels this success.

 In addition, specialized ASIC-based switches are now being fitted into many end devices.
 Both 2 and 4 port versions are available.
-On-board 2-port switches allow easy ‘daisy-chaining’ of devices to enable bus-like line networks to be created.
+Onboard 2-port switches allow easy ‘daisy-chaining’ of devices to enable bus-like line networks to be created.
 Design considerations here include taking into account accumulated switching delays.
-In linear networks 10 switches in a line is usually the desirable maximum.
+In linear networks, 10 switches in a line are usually the desirable maximum.

 If HMI traffic and data-intensive signals (e.g. vision) are required, it’s worth paying attention to overall bandwidth requirements.
 PROFINET’s ability to reserve bandwidth for particular functions means that limitations rarely occur.
 It also means that multiple-functionality can exist on a single network.

-For high integrity systems, PROFINET supports ring topologies whereby, if a cable or device fails, then the system automatically segments itself into a ‘line’ topology to keep the rest of the system active.
+For high integrity systems, PROFINET supports media redundancy with ring topologies.
+If a cable or device fails, then the system automatically segments itself into a ‘line’ topology to keep the rest of the system active.

 §3.2 – Selecting

-To ensure the highest quality performance and to guarantee interoperability it is a mandatory requirement that all PROFINET products are certified, since only in that way can users have full confidence in their purchases.
+To ensure the highest quality performance and to guarantee interoperability it is a mandatory requirement that all PROFINET products are certified.
+Only in that way users can have full confidence in their purchases.
 A list of products can be found in the Product Finder on the main PI website; NOTE: it is the responsibility of the manufacturer to maintain the listing of their products there!
 If a product cannot be found as such, it does not necessarily mean the product has not been certified.
 Check with the device manufacturer for a certificate.

 For infrastructure devices such as switches, COTS (Commercial Off-The-Shelf) can be utilized.
 However, here is a list of the parameters that are important (and not important!) to PROFINET to guide you in making the right choice: